K-6

 Photo in the private collection of Ric Hedman

 K-6 sporting her WWI era "Dazzle" camouflage at Key West, FL., 1917.
-The paint scheme was removed in favor of the standard haze gray before she deployed to the Azores.
+This radical paint scheme was intended to confuse an enemy, with the intention of making it difficult to determine the boat's size, course, and speed, making a fire control solution challenging.
+Actual tests showed this to not give the advantage intended, and the paint scheme was removed in favor of the standard haze gray before she deployed to the Azores.

 Photo in the private collection of Ric Hedman